Warning: Undefined variable $cat_ids in /home/u348443041/domains/traveltalk.travel/public_html/wp-content/themes/traveltalk/single.php on line 125

 Friuli and Hemingway.
 A love affair

-Famous American author Ernest Hemingway traveled to Friuli many times and has used Friuli in his famous novel Farewell to Arms about the First World War, where Hemingway volunteered as an 18-19-year-old ambulance driver.
-Almost impossible to imagine how deep an impression it must have left to see so much misery at such a young age, but Hemingway had the ability to translate reality and impression into the literature of the world and perhaps writing was his therapy.
+Famous American author Ernest Hemingway traveled to Friuli many times and used Friuli in his famous novel Farewell to Arms about the First World War, where Hemingway volunteered as an 18-19-year-old ambulance driver.
+Almost impossible to imagine how deep an impression it must have left to see so much misery at such a young age, but Hemingway had the ability to translate reality and impression into the literature of the world, and perhaps the writing was his therapy.
 He loved Italy to pieces.
-In particular Pinato and the surrounding area, what is now a well-known holiday area including Lignano often visited by Hemingway.
-Back then nothing it was nothing but sand, blue sea and big dreams of a future.
-The city of Pinato was part of a vision of a spiral city, now realized and famous.
+In particular, Pinato and the surrounding area, what is now a well-known holiday area including Lignano often visited by Hemingway.
+Back then it was nothing but sand, blue sea, and big dreams of a future.
+The city of Pinato was part of a vision of a spiral city, now realized and now famous.
 The photo shows Hemingway in the area with the shoe full of sand.
-He also loved to go duck hunting in Tagliamento, and he had a crush on a beautiful 19-year-old Italian girl (remember he himself was a youngster at the time).
-It inspired the novel Across the river and into the trees.
-Today you can find the café he frequented and visit a beautiful park that Lignano named after him and generously offered him to stay in anytime.
+He also loved to go duck hunting in Tagliamento, and he had a crush on a beautiful 19-year-old Italian girl.
+It inspired him to write the novel Across the River and into the Trees.
+Today you can find the café he frequented and visit a beautiful park that Lignano named after him and generously offered him to stay in any time.
 Hemingway’s memory is still alive in Friuli.

 Next stop Udine

 Udine is quite undiscovered and quite beautiful, it is the next stop on the trip in Friuli, but first, we need a glass of wine.

 Thank you for your patience.
 Here are the promised Friuli wine Tips: